Alpha200/yume/README.md

 The memory system supports three types of entries:
 - **User Preferences**: Settings and preferences (e.g., "User prefers morning reminders")
 - **User Observations**: Observations with optional dates (e.g., "User's birthday is 2023-12-15")
-- **Reminders**: One-time or recurring reminders with intelligent scheduling
+- **Reminders**: Time-based, recurring, or location-based reminders with intelligent scheduling

+Reminders can be created in three ways:
+1. **One-time reminders**: Scheduled for a specific datetime (YYYY-MM-DD HH:MM:SS)
+2. **Recurring reminders**: Set for a specific time (HH:MM) on certain days of the week
+3. **Location-based reminders**: Triggered when entering or leaving a specific geofence location

 The AI Scheduler uses a dual-approach strategy:
 1. **Deterministic Scheduling**: Explicitly scheduled reminders are prioritized first